Join Nagoya's tech community—no experience needed

 The Scene Exists — Even If You've Never Been Invited

-Nagoya has been quietly building an open, bilingual tech ecosystem.
-You don’t need a coding background, a startup pitch, or industry connections to take part.
+Nagoya has been quietly building an open, bilingual tech ecosystem—and you don't need a coding background, a startup pitch, or industry connections to take part.

 One of the most accessible entry points is Nagoya.Tech, a grassroots meetup that brings together developers, founders, students, career-changers, and the simply curious.
 It isn't a closed professional network.
 It's a show-up-and-see-what's-happening community, designed to be accessible from the first visit.